abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--skip-dir 'SkipThisDirectoryAnywhere|.SkipThisOtherDirectoryAnywhere|/Explicit/Path/To/A/Directory|/Another/Explicit/Path/To/Different/Directory'`

+> [!NOTE]
-_**Additional Usage Notes:**_ This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
+> This option is considered a 'Client Side Filtering Rule' and if configured, is utilised for all sync operations.
 If using the config file and CLI option is used, the CLI option will *replace* the config file entries.
 After changing or modifying this option, you will be required to perform a resync.

 ### skip_dir_strict_match
 _**Description:**_ This configuration option controls whether the application performs strict directory matching when checking 'skip_dir' items.
 When enabled, the 'skip_dir' item must be a full path match to the path to be skipped.